isurushalika2/smart-learning-tool/README.md

   - ./gradlew bootRun
 - API will be at http://localhost:8080

+👉 For a step-by-step guide on generating content with AI (Swagger UI, frontend, and cURL), see docs/GENERATE_WITH_AI.md

 2) Frontend
 - Prerequisites: Node 18+
 - Development (proxy to backend):